11 Halloween Nail Art Ideas That Are Anything But Twee

 Chrome Cobwebs

-Metallic nails are huge for autumn/winter 2024 so these gleaming silver cobwebs created by Lilianna feel absolutely on-trend while also being perfect for the spooky season.
-Try Essie Nail Lacquer in Apres Chic, £8.99, if you want a cool chrome shade to recreate the look at home.
+Metallic nails are huge for fall/winter 2024 so these gleaming silver cobwebs created by Lilianna feel absolutely on-trend while also being perfect for the spooky season.
+Try OPI Work From Chrome, if you want a cool chrome shade to recreate the look at home.

 Checkerboard Chic

 Rachie's monochrome manicure is like the fever dream of a teenage skater kid.
-Alongside the retro checkerboard print there are flame French tips and a jet-black colourblock nail.
-It’s undeniably fun yet totally wearable — and OPI Lady in Black Nail Lacquer, £15.60, is the perfect shade for that expensive, glossy finish.
+Alongside the retro checkerboard print there are flame French tips and a jet-black colorblock nail.
+It’s undeniably fun yet totally wearable — and OPI Black Onyx Nail Lacquer, is the perfect shade for that expensive, glossy finish.

 Starry Night